yslsml/testing-bsu/lab4/README.md

   3. Enter "abcde" in the field that appears below.
   4. Press "Apply".

 Expected result: The error message "Error.
 Sorry, the code entered is incorrect or invalid.
-Please try again, or enter another code.[ Code: 4CB0532B ]" is shown in the dialog box.
+Please try again, or enter another code." is shown in the dialog box.

 ## Test case №8
 Name: **Changing quantity of item.**